Psychiatrist Job Description: Psychiatrists prevent, diagnose and treat mental conditions or disorders

 Education & Training

 To become a Psychiatrist, professionals must first enroll in and complete a Bachelor’s Degree program.
 With the goal of later entering medical school, most learners who wish to become a Psychiatrist choose to major in a psychology, ethics, statistic or a life science.
+So, what can you do with a psychology degree?

 Upon graduating from a Bachelor’s Degree program, learners must next take the Medical College Admission Test (MCAT), and submit their scores, along with general applications, to medical schools which they hope to attend.
 Ideally, learners will take this examination the year before they intend to apply to medical schools, to ensure that they are able to retake the exam to pass and achieve a competitive score.

-Once enrolled into a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (OD) program, which typically takes 5 years to complete, learners can expect to take advanced courses in anatomy, biology, pathology and other sciences.
+Once enrolled into a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (OD) program, which typically takes five years to complete, learners can expect to take advanced courses in anatomy, biology, pathology and other sciences.
 During the second half of medical school, learners experience clinical rotations, during which they are able to experience first-hand psychiatric practice.
 During these rotations, learners will receive instruction on behavioral science, psychopathology, and may also choose to participate in additional psychiatric research programs.

 “Training to become any type of physician can be difficult due to long hours in the classroom, lab, studying, and patient care,” Johnson said.
 “There are many exams along the way, and time with friends and family and to pursue outside interests can become scarce.
 There can also be significant debt afterward due to the student loans required to pay for medical education.”

 After medical school, learners will apply for their medical license through taking either the U.S. Medical Licensing Examination (USMLE) or the Comprehensive Osteopathic Medical Licensing Examination, and must obtain board certification from the American Board of Psychiatry and Neurology (ABPN).
-Psychiatric professionals are next expected to complete supervised training through a residency, normally lasting 3 to 8 years.
+Psychiatric professionals are next expected to complete supervised training through a residency, normally lasting three to eight years.
 Working under the supervision of licensed Psychiatrists enables them to hone their skills and learn more about the inner-workings of the career overall.
 Johnson noted that the entire educational process, including obtaining her undergraduate degree, completing medical school and finishing her residency, took her 12 years.

 Lastly, certification must be renewed every 10 years, meaning that Psychiatrists must continuously seek to keep their knowledge of the industry up-to-date.
 Often, continued education credits are required on an annual basis to remain certified as well.